muyo/sno/README.md

 (I will show myself out...)

-The simplistic approach of tick-tocking *entirely eliminates* that collision chance - but with a rigorous assumption: backwards drifts happen at most once into a specific period, e.g. from the highest recorded time into the past and never back into that particular timeframe (let alone even further into the past).
+The simplistic approach of tick-tocking *entirely eliminates* that collision chance - but with a rigorous assumption: regressions happen at most once into a specific period, e.g. from the highest recorded time into the past and never back into that particular timeframe (let alone even further into the past).

 This *generally* is exactly the case but oddities as far as time synchronization, bad clocks and NTP client